nicolepanggabean/assignment3/README.md

   I then created a new function that would create a new Task object whenever the user inputted information in the create-task form.
 By doing so, I essentially saved the data and displayed it back to the user afterwards.
 I also created the form page in HTML to ensure it achieved what I wanted.
 Once done, I added the new URL to the path as well.

   Lastly, I deployed to Heroku and created tester accounts.

+# Assignment 5

+1. What is the difference between inline, internal, and external CSS?
+What are the advantages and disadvantages of each style?

+  Inline CSS is directly applying the CSS code in our HTML.
+This means that a "style" argument is added to the HTML tags that need to be stylized.
+This means that the CSS is not applied to the entire document, but just to whatever tags it is added to.

+  Internal CSS refers to the process of adding "<style></style>" tags within the HTML document and writing the CSS directly there.
+Anything written between these tags would apply to the entire document accordingly.

+  External CSS is the process of creating a completely separate CSS file and then importing it to the HTML file.
+To import, the "<link>" tag must be used in the HTML file.

+  When all three are used to stylize a single HTML doc, inline CSS has the highest priority, which means there's more flexibility.
+It can override any internal or external CSS styles.
+This is most advantageous when wanting to stylize a minimal number of tags.

+  Since internal CSS is applied to the whole document, it may be useful when wanting to customize shorter HTML docs.
+If the HTML doc itself is long and utilizes many div classes, it may cause the doc to be too crowded.

+  External CSS is best used when the HTML doc is long and uses many tags.
+This means that the HTML file would only need a single <link> tag to import the external CSS stylization.

+2. Describe the HTML5 tags that you know

+<!DOCTYPE> a declaration of the document type
+<html> the root of the html document
+<head> place to store metadata of the document
+<meta> defines the metadata of the document
+<title> title of the document
+<body> contents of the document
+<h1>-<h6> create headings on the document of different sizes
+<p> create paragraphs
+<a> hyperlinks
+<button> create buttons
+<div> divide the HTML doc into sections
+<table> create a table
+<tr> defines rows
+<td> defines cells
+<input> defines a type of input control
+<form> for defining forms in HTML
+<li> list item
+<ol> ordered list
+<ul> unordered list
+<br> line break

+3. Describe the types of CSS selectors that you know

+.class {} applies CSS formatting to all elements within that class element {} applies CSS formatting to said element element.class {} applies CSS formatting to said element but only within the specified class :hover {} appies CSS formatting to the class/element when the user hovers over the item

+4. Explain how you would implement the checklist above.

+  First, I edited the base.html file to add bootstrap.

+  Then, I created an external CSS file in styles/css and began stylizing the login page.
+To do so, I created a container for all the contents (to allow myself to place it at the center of the page), then I created another class to customize the login card.
+I modified the HTML table slightly to erase the columns.
+I made it so the login card only contained the title, username and password forms, the login button, and the create account hyperlink.
+This was to achieve a cleaner look.
+I modified the font style for headings, the background-color of the container and cards, the widths, as well as the transitions for the hover feature.
+When hovering over the card, I implemented a box-shadow.
+When hovering over the input forms, login button, and register link, I changed the colors accordingly.
+I did so by accessing the .class, element.class and :hover selectors.

+  For the register form, I re-used the container for the login page, but I created a new register card.
+This was because I needed to display more information, and thus altered the width of the card to accommodate the information I needed to show.
+Due to the fact that the register page used the default UserCreationForm from django, I was not able to customize the contents.
+However, I did customize the create button, and re-used the login button CSS classes.

+  Since the create-task form is very similar to the login form, I simply reused the login classes in the create-task HTML file.
+This meant that I didn't need to create any CSS customization.

+  The process of creating the todolist was similar, but I modified the HTML file quite a bit.
+Since each task needed to have its own individual card, I removed the table tags.
+I created a container outside the for-loop, and then I created another class within the for-loop.
+This meant that I was able to customize each card individually, but also how they appeared within the container.
+I made it so multiple cards could appear in one row, but I enabled flex-wrap to allow it to wrap around to another row if more space is needed.